clawpack/doc/doc/googleearth_plotting.rst

 .. attribute:: kml_publish : string

   A URL address and path to a remote site hosting a KMZ file you wish to make available on-line.
+Default : None

-See `Publishing your results`_.
+  See `Publishing your results`_ for more details.

 .. attribute:: kml_map_topo_to_latlong : function